 Sources of revenue

 - The university is a public institution, so its largest investor is the Alberta taxpayer.
 Approximately 52 percent of the university's funding comes from the provincial government.

 - Tuition and fees -- the revenue from students -- represents the second largest source of revenue, at approximately 17 percent.
 This includes non-instructional fees for things such as athletics and health services.

 - Revenue from the sale of services and products represents 11 percent of the institution's revenue.
 This revenue comes from such things as parking, residence fees and the bookstore, as well as cost-recovery programs within faculties, such as summer camps.

 Other revenue comes from the federal government and other funding agencies (such as research funding), grants and donations, and investment income.

 Not quite as simple as it seems: restricted funds

 One might imagine that the budget is a single pot of money that the university can simply draw upon to apply to the priority of the day.
 It’s not that simple, however: many millions of those dollars can only be used for specific purposes that are spelled out by the individuals and organizations that provide the money.
 Those dollars are referred to as “restricted funds.”
 Around 43 percent of the university’s total revenue is restricted funding.
 Examples of restricted funds include:

-- New university buildings: Individual buildings, which can cost up to hundreds of millions of dollars, are paid for primarily by the province.
+- New university buildings: Individual buildings, which can cost up to hundreds of millions of dollars, are paid for primarily by the provincial government.
 Funds provided for a specific building must only be used for the construction of that particular building.

 - Research revenue: Governments and other agencies provide money to the university to carry out research in specific areas.
 A grant is typically provided to a particular researcher to carry out particular research.
 That money shows up as university revenue, but it cannot be used, for example, to fund a new academic program or to repair an aging building.